© All Rights Reserved 2021.

 No matter how much trouble bats cause, you should never resort to killing them.
 This is because bats play important roles in the ecosystem, as pest control agents and plant pollinators.
 Bats are also a protected species in different areas.
 Protected species are to be handled according to specific laws.
 These laws prohibit the removal of the critters with lethal methods.
 Instead of breaking the law and subjecting harmless critters to cruel deaths, you can choose from any of the different non-lethal methods suitable for removing bats.
-The non-lethal measures for removing bats are highlighted in this article.
+The non-lethal ways to remove bats are highlighted in this article.

 Repellents are materials and products which bats find offensive.
 They are applied in the required concentration to get the critters to leave and seek a more peaceful home.
 The common repellents of bats are mothballs, phenol, and cinnamon.
 Bright lights and ultrasonic repellents could also be applied to help get rid of the critters.